nirajp82/DockerAndKubernetes/10_Kubernetes/readme.md

 | `kubectl rollout`      | Manage application upgrades and rollbacks |

 With just a few commands, Kubernetes lets you manage **hundreds of containers** across **dozens of nodes**, without needing to touch each one individually.

----

-## **Next Steps**

-This was a **high-level introduction** to Kubernetes.
-To fully master it, you’ll need to explore:

-* Pods, Deployments, Services, and Namespaces
-* ConfigMaps and Secrets
-* Volumes and persistent storage
-* Helm (Kubernetes package manager)
-* Advanced scheduling and autoscaling
-* Kubernetes security and RBAC

-If you're serious about mastering Kubernetes, consider exploring the full learning paths on platforms like **KodeKloud**, which guide you from beginner to expert, including certifications like **CKA (Certified Kubernetes Administrator)**.